geektoni/ekom-rakuten/README.md

 - Convert numbers with a specific token *@NUMBER@*.
 We keep unchanged alphanumeric entries (e.g, 3343als) since they could provide meaningful information specific to certain categories.
 - Add *@EOS@* token at the end of the product title.

+No further improvements are made.
+It is hinted in [1] that character-level tokenization may be better, since there is an high incidence of alphanumeric product codes.

 The original dataset was then split into two separate entries (`train_dataset.tsv.gzip` and `test_dataset.tsv.gzip`) which are used to train and then validate our model.
 More complex strategies such as cross-validation where not used because of time constraints.

+### Embeddings and Categories

+We use the FastText utility to produce suitable embeddings given the training dataset only.
+We also created a dictionary to match all the 3001 categories of the training set with an index.
+We also set an index for unknown categories (which may be present in the test set but not in the training set).

 ### Model

 The model is a Bidirectional LSTM with a Linear layer to predict the target categories.
 Dropout is employed to reduce overfitting and to improve final performances.
+We use the Cross Entropy loss and Adam as the optimizer.

-The pipeline is the following:
+The training process is the following:
-- We fetch a batch of product titles
+- We fetch a batch of product titles and the corresponding categories.
-- We add padding, the *@PAD@* string, to some of the product titles to have an uniform size batch.
+- We add padding (*@PAD@* symbol) to some of the product titles to have an uniform size batch.
 The padding symbol's embedding is an empty tensor (all zeros);
 - For each product, we convert the title in its embedding form;
 - We feed the result to our network and we compute the Cross Entropy loss.
+We then perform a learning iteration.
 - We start over with a new batch.

 ## Installation